Jahangir: Rule

 In 1615, Jahangir captured Kangra Fort, whose Katoch rulers came under Mughal vassalship during the reign of Akbar.
 Consequently, a siege was laid and the fort was taken in 1620, which "resulted in the submission of the Raja of Chamba who was the greatest of all the rajas in the region."
 The district of Kishtwar, in the vast province of Kashmir, was also conquered the same year.

 In October 1616, Jahangir sent Prince Khurram to fight against the combined forces of three rebel kingdoms of Ahmednagar, Bijapur and Golconda.
 Jahangir considered his third son, Khurram (regnal name Shah Jahan) as his favourite son.

+After intense lobbying by VOC factors during Jahangir's visit to Ahmedabad, Jahangir issued the first known Firman directed towards the VOC in Gujarat, contained in a letter from P. G. van Ravesteyn and A. W. Goeree to Jan Pieterszoon Coen, dated 12 March 1618.
+The firman granted few notable assurances to the factors, such as freedom to trade at any Mughal ports, autonomy to govern their affairs, application of normal customs duty (believed to be 2.5% during Jahangir's reign), freedom to trade with local merchants and profess their religion.

 In 1621 of February, However, when Nur Jahan married her daughter, Mihr-un-nissa Begum, to Jahangir's youngest son, Shahryar Mirza, Khurram suspected that his stepmother was trying to maneuver Shahryar as the successor to Jahangir.
 Using the rugged terrain of Deccan to his advantage, Khurram launched a rebellion against Jahangir in 1622.
 This precipitated a political crisis in Jahangir's court.
 Khurram murdered his blind older brother, Khusrau Mirza, to smooth his path to the throne.
 Simultaneously, the Safavid emperor Abbas the Great attacked Kandahar in the winter of 1622.
 Since it was both a commercial center at the border of the Mughal Empire and the burial place of Babur, the founder of the Mughal Empire, Jahangir dispatched Prince Shahryar to repel the Safavids.
 However, due to Shahryar's inexperience and harsh Afghan winter, Kandahar fell to the Safavids.